Isfet (Egyptian mythology)

-Isfet or Asfet (meaning "injustice", "chaos", or "violence"; as a verb, “to do evil”) is an ancient Egyptian term from Egyptian mythology used in philosophy, which was built on a religious, social and politically affected dualism.
+Isfet or Asfet (Egyptian: jzft, meaning "injustice", "chaos", or "violence"; as a verb, "to do evil") is an ancient Egyptian term from Egyptian mythology used in philosophy, which was built on a religious, social and politically affected dualism.
 Isfet was the counter to Maat, which was order.
 Isfet did not have a physical form.
-Rather, it was believed that Isfet was personified in the form of Apep.
+Rather, it was believed that Isfet was personified in the form of Apophis.
 Isfet was important in Egyptian culture as Isfet showed that there is balance in the world.

 Principles and ideology

 Isfet was thought to be the counterpart of the term Ma'at (meaning "order" or "harmony").
 According to ancient Egyptian beliefs, Isfet and Ma'at built a complementary and also paradoxical dualism: one could not exist without its counterpart.
 Isfet and Ma'at balanced each other.
 Ma'at was to overcome isfet, 'that which is difficult', 'evil', 'disharmonious', and 'troublesome'.
 Isfet was to be overcome by good, which would replace disunity with unity and disorder with order.
 An Egyptian king (pharaoh) was appointed to "achieve" Ma'at, which means that he had to keep and protect justice and harmony by destroying Isfet.
 A responsible kingship meant that Egypt would remain in prosperity and at peace in Ma'at.
 However, if Isfet were to rise, humanity would decay and return to a primordial state.
 Decay was unacceptable as a natural course of events, which meant that the world was separated from the cosmos and away from order.
 The universe was cyclical, meaning it had repeated sequences: the daily sunset and its rising, annual seasons and flooding of the Nile.
 On the other hand, when Ma'at was absent, and Isfet unleashed, then the Nile-flood failed and the country fell into famine.
 Therefore, ancient Egyptians believed through their rituals of the cosmic order it would bring forth prosperity to the gods and goddesses who controlled the cosmos.
 The principles of the contrariness between Isfet and Ma'at are exemplified in a popular tale from the Middle Kingdom, called The Moaning of the Bedouin:

 Those who destroy the lie promote Ma'at;

 those who promote the good will erase the evil.